wavemotion-dave/GimliDS/README.md

 Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA
 ```
 ## Change Log

+Version 1.3a release 23-Sep-2025 by wavemotion-dave
+  * Improved keyboard screen dim handling.
+  * For the DSi and above (with the extra memory), 2MB MagicDesk 16K carts are supported (mainly for SNK vs Capcom - Stronger Edition)
+  * Other minor tweaks under the hood.

 Version 1.3 release 18-May-2025 by wavemotion-dave
   * New global options with a number of new configurations (dim screen, default buttons, etc).